KRtkovo-eu-AI/BeamNG_Fuel_Economy_mod/README.md

 - Efficiency history graphs for instant, average and trip consumption with toggleable visibility and custom style support.
 - Hide or show heading and individual data points through an in-app settings dialog that remembers user choices.
 - Switch between the default BeamNG style and a custom neon-themed look.
+- Optional fuel cost calculator driven by a price set in `app.json`.

 Data are gathered via `StreamsManager` from the *electrics* and *engineInfo* channels.
 All calculations are performed client-side using helper functions like `calculateFuelFlow`, `calculateInstantConsumption`, `calculateRange` and `trimQueue`.

+## Fuel price configuration

+To enable fuel cost calculations, edit `okFuelEconomy/ui/modules/apps/okFuelEconomy/app.json` and set the `fuelPrice` value to the price of fuel per volume unit you use.
+The UI reads this value at runtime and computes total and per-distance costs when the relevant fields are enabled in settings.

 ## Tests